Skip to main content

 At the pharmacy

 At the pharmacy, patients may not receive counseling from their pharmacists due to the busy environment of retail pharmacies.
-Additionally, patients may also see different providers and fill their prescriptions at different pharmacies, with each provider or pharmacy unaware of the other, leading to duplication of therapy.
+Additionally, patients may also see different providers and fill their prescriptions at different pharmacies, with each provider or pharmacy unaware of the other, leading to duplication of medication therapy.

 During hospital admission